Get Extraction Smart

 Connecting to multiple machines?
 A basic 100mm dust extraction kit is a great place to start using an extractor with a bit more ‘suck’.
 A 2hp model will generally have enough airflow to cover using a couple of machines at once.

-The trade workshop
+Extractors for the trade workshop

-The place where COSHH regulations must be considered, a trade workshop should already have an extraction system in place that will be able to cope with the quantity and size of machinery in the shop.
+The place where COSHH regulations must be considered.
+A trade workshop should already have an extraction system in place that will be able to cope with the quantity and size of machinery in the shop.

 If however, you are looking to set up a trade workshop, there are important things to consider when designing your extraction system.
 Firstly, how many machines you will have in your workshop, the amount that will be in use at the same time and also the type of machines you will be using.